null

 JON COLLINS

-As his focus shifted more toward predator hunting, Jon launched ToothAndClawTV, a 100% predator hunting show that can be viewed on multiple digital platforms.
+As his focus shifted more toward predator hunting, Jon launched ToothAndClawTV, a 100% predator hunting show available on multiple digital platforms.
 Today, filming coyote hunts has become Jon's primary focus, and through ToothAndClawTV, he continues to share his adventures and expertise with a growing audience.

 AL MORRIS